Bhashit/bhashit.github.io/_posts/2014-12-29-on-learning-mathematics.md

 ### Math is literally everywhere

-Pretty much all of technology that make our lives better is either aided by math or is completely dependent on it.
+Pretty much all the technologies that make our lives better are either aided by math or exist because of it.
 Let me try to give a few examples.

 Every single time you do anything that involves the use of encryption, math is involved.
 More specifically, it's